Everest Base Camp Trek – 15 Days

 • Ama Dablam and the history and tradition of Buddhism are easily observable at Tengboche monastery.

-• Sagarmatha National Park is a UNESCO World Heritage Site with a great forest and grazing area of snow leopards.
+• Sagarmatha National Park is a UNESCO World Heritage Site with a great forest and grazing area for snow leopards.

 • Savor the nervously exciting Khumbu Icefall and hike on the great Khumbu glacier.